How to Choose a Sleeping Pad

 WEIGHT & PACKED SIZE

-In general, air-filled mats will be lighter and pack down smaller than self-inflating mats.
-However, in the realm of self-inflating mats, Sea to Summit’s Delta Core™ process—which removes 40% of the mat’s foam core — means that the weight and packed-size differential is now smaller than ever.
+In general, air-filled pads will be lighter and pack down smaller than self-inflating pads.
+However, in the realm of self-inflating pads, Sea to Summit’s Delta Core™ process—which removes 40% of the mat’s foam core — means that the weight and packed-size differential is now smaller than ever.

 As a rule of thumb, most backpackers (and all bikepackers) will opt for an air-filled mat over a foam-filled, self-inflating mat due to their lighter weight.
 Depending on the model, an Air Sprung Cell mat will be around 20% lighter than a comparable SI mat.